choria-io/website/blog/content/post/2021/01/13/january_releases.md

 Read on for the background and details of what's to come.

+On the community side we've set up a [GitHub Discussions](https://github.com/choria-io/general/discussions) group for those who are not keen on signing up to Slack.

-Special thanks to Tim Meusel, Vincent Janelle, Vladislav Kuspits and Romain Tartière for their contributions in this release.
+Special thanks to Tim Meusel, Vincent Janelle, Vadym Chepkov, Vladislav Kuspits and Romain Tartière for their contributions in this release.

 <!--more-->
 ## WARNING